koh43/elegoo_src_base/README.md

-# ELEGOO Smart Robot Car V4.0 for ROS2
+# ELEGOO Smart Robot Car V4.0 Framework for ROS2

 ## 🚀 Not the official code (yet), just for personal use!
 By **Ki-Hwan Oh**